This Site

-Soon after I began seriously planning to thru-hike the Appalachian Trail, I decided I wanted to write a daily journal of my hike.
-And naturally, because I worked as a website developer, the journal would be in the form of a blog.
+Soon after I began to seriously plan for an Appalachian Trail thru-hike, I decided I should write a daily journal of my hike.
+And naturally, because I have been a website developer for many years, I would create a blog website for the journal.

-When I was able to begin hiking in April 2017, I quickly realized my intention to blog daily from the trail was impractical.
-Each post was taking a minimum of three to four hours to write, and those were hours I could be spending socializing with other hikers or sleeping.
+Soon after I began hiking in April 2017, I realized that writing a daily blog on the trail was impractical.
+Each post took at least three to four hours to write and prepare the photos.
+Those were hours I could have spent socializing with other hikers or sleeping, and I abandoned the idea of blogging while hiking.

 Days are growing shorter